Bedtime Routines

 💡Sleep Foundation

-• Pick up-put down: Briefly comfort your crying twins with pats or soothing words but avoid picking them up.
-Gradually increase the intervals between checks.
+• Pick up-put down: You can comfort your crying twins with pats or soothing words but avoid don´t picking them up increase the intervals between checks slowly.

 • The shuffle: Sit in a chair next to the crib and gradually move further away each night as your twins learn to self-soothe.
 Offer soothing words and reassurance, but avoid picking them up.